Wolf Branch Innovation District

-These draft Design Guidelines are intended to implement the character of place that has been identified in the Wolf Branch Innovation District Strategy Report.
+Design Guidelines for Wolf Branch Innovation District and the Gateway within are intended to implement the character of place that has been identified in the Strategy Report.
 The approach taken in these guidelines will direct the form and character of development to achieve the overall objectives of the Master Plan, by using the most relevant principles of architecture, urban design, and landscape architecture.

 Vista Ridge Drive

 The success of the Wolf Branch Innovation District is subject to a number of factors, including the ability of residents, employees, and visitors to have ease of movement to and through the study area.
 As a result, overall mobility was a high priority during the planning process.
 The Concept Plan contains a recommended secondary roadway network designed to provide a robust level of movement for vehicular traffic.

 The construction of Vista Ridge Drive is a key component in the mobility and connectivity strategies for the development of the land abutting the Wolf Branch Innovation District.